 Anchored in the mission of St. Thomas University and its Law School, the LL.M.
 Program in Intercultural Human Rights is designed to provide students with top-level knowledge and expertise in the conception, prescription and application of human rights from an intercultural perspective.
-Means to achieve this goal are (1) a curriculum encompassing foundational courses such as international law in policy-oriented perspective, introduction to human rights law and its ethical moorings, human rights and religion, as well as specialized classes in all areas of human rights law, ranging from universal civil and political rights to economic and social rights, the rights of particularly vulnerable groups such as women, children, refugees, issues such as international economic law and human rights, international environmental law and human rights lawyering, and the theory and practice of established regional human rights systems in Europe, the Americas and Africa; as well as (2) a global faculty of highest scholarly renown and practical expertise in the field, often hailing from intergovernmental human rights decision-making bodies both at the United Nations and regional levels.
+Means to achieve this goal are (1) a curriculum encompassing foundational courses such as international law in policy-oriented perspective, introduction to human rights law and its ethical moorings, human rights and religion, as well as specialized classes in all areas of human rights law, ranging from universal civil and political rights to economic and social rights, the rights of particularly vulnerable groups such as women, children, refugees, issues such as international economic law and human rights, international environmental law and human rights, international criminal law, humanitarian law, human rights and terrorism, human rights lawyering, and the theory and practice of established regional human rights systems in Europe, the Americas and Africa; as well as (2) a global faculty of highest scholarly renown and practical expertise in the field, often hailing from intergovernmental human rights decision-making bodies both at the United Nations and regional levels.

 The program offers 18 courses in intercultural human rights, most of which are concentrated into one week of intensive classes in three evenings and Saturday mornings.
 The LL.M. degree is generally earned in one academic year.
 It requires completion of 24 academic credits.
-For details of curriculum, faculty, course calendar as well as program requirements, application forms and procedures, on the St. Thomas Law website under "Students".
+For details of curriculum, faculty, course calendar as well as program requirements, application forms and procedures, see the program's website at www.stu.edu/humanrights.